Rehana Maryam Noor

 Rehana Maryam Noor (রেহানা মরিয়ম নূর) is a 2021 Bangladeshi film.
-The film is directed by Abdullah Mohammad Saad and produced by Ehsanul Haque (Babu) under the banner of Metro Video and co-produced by Sensemakers Productions.
+The film is directed by Abdullah Mohammad Saad and produced under the banner of Metro Video and co-produced by Sensemakers Productions.
 The film is about the struggling life of a 37-year-old assistant professor of a medical college.
 It was internationally distributed by German-based sales and distribution company Films Boutique.

 In 2021, it was selected in the Un Certain Regard section at the 2021 Cannes Film Festival.
 It was the first Bangladeshi film to be featured in this category.
 It was selected as the Bangladeshi entry for the Best International Feature Film at the 94th Academy Awards.
 Rehana Maryam Noor bagged two awards at Asia Pacific Screen Awards.
 The director of the film Abdullah Mohammad Saad bagged the Jury Grand Prize and actress Azmeri Haque Badhon bagged award in Best Performance by an Actress category.